francescoo22/masters-thesis/config/proof-tree.typ

       } else {
         // Weird, situation, we have `wbranches_nolabel > width(root) > ib_line_len`
-        // The line should be adjusted so that it fits kinda in the middle
-        // TODO: maybe this should also consider labels? let min_left = maxl(0pt, ib_line_end - line_len)
+        // The line should be adjusted so that it fits kinda in the middle let min_left = maxl(0pt, ib_line_end - line_len)
         let max_right = minl(maxl(wbranches_nolabel, width(root)), ib_line_start + line_len)
         (max_right + min_left) / 2 - line_len / 2